 - Music Media – music critics, musicologists and researchers, music journalists and on air presenters

-- Assessment will happen on the job and/or in a simulated workplace
+- Observations on the job and/or in a simulated assessment environment

 Students are required to bring:

 - Hearing protection (ear muffs/ear plugs)

 - Note taking resources (pens, paper, etc.)

 There are no essential entry requirements for this course

 The following skills and attributes will be useful to students studying this course: